pallets-eco/flask-security/docs/two_factor_configurations.rst

 The default implementation returns True if :py:data:`SECURITY_TWO_FACTOR_REQUIRED` is set OR the user has a two-factor method already setup AND recent two-factor authentication isn't 'valid' (see above).

-This method can be overridden in the applications User class.
+This method can be overridden in the application's User class.
 A common use case might be to require two-factor for any user with the 'admin' role.